🚨 Scam Guide · 2026

 Key Takeaways

-Port Douglas is upmarket and generally safe, but tourism pricing pressure creates specific scam clusters: (1) Quicksilver Ocean Walk / helmet dive upsell that has generated consistent 'scam' reviews on TripAdvisor, (2) fake short-stay rental listings — a 2024 Facebook warning documented a £1,500 AUD loss, (3) Cairns-to-Port-Douglas shuttle overcharging ($265 for a private taxi is documented on r/Cairns), (4) Macrossan Street cafe pricing that differs between outdoor-display and bill, and (5) fake Great Barrier Reef 'outer reef' tours that deliver inner-reef experiences.
+Port Douglas is upmarket and generally safe, but tourism pricing pressure creates specific scam clusters: (1) Quicksilver Ocean Walk / helmet dive upsell that has generated consistent 'scam' reviews on TripAdvisor, (2) fake short-stay rental listings — a 2024 Facebook warning documented a £1,500 AUD loss, (3) Cairns-to-Port-Douglas shuttle overcharging ($265 for a private taxi is documented on traveler reports), (4) Macrossan Street cafe pricing that differs between outdoor-display and bill, and (5) fake Great Barrier Reef 'outer reef' tours that deliver inner-reef experiences.

 ⚡ Quick Safety Tips